-PATENTS Number Licensed from Rockefeller Univ.
-Number Co-owned with Washington Univ.
-Number Owned by SIGA Years of Expiration Dates of Patents
+PATENTS Licensed from Rockefeller Univ.
+Co-owned with Washington Univ.
+Owned by SIGA

-U.S. 7 4 2 2013, 2014 (3 patents), 2015 (3 patents), 2016 (2 patents), 2017, 2019 (2 patents), 2020
+U.S. 7 4 2

-Europe 2 1 2004, 2009, 2010
+Europe 2 1

-Japan 4 2004 (2 patents), 2010, 2012
+Japan 4

-Australia 6 1 2004, 2009, 2013, 2014 (2 patents), 2015, 2016
+Australia 6 1

-Canada 3 2004, 2010, 2019
+Canada 3

-Mexico 1 2016
+Mexico 1

 APPLICATIONS

 U.S. 3 7 3

 Europe 3 2

 Japan 2 1 2

 Canada 5 1 2

 Hungary 1

 China 1

 Korea 1

 New Zealand 1

 Australia 2

-technological innovation and licensing opportunities.
+We also rely on copyright protection, trade secrets, know-how, continuing technological innovation and licensing opportunities.
 In an effort to maintain the confidentiality and ownership of trade secrets and proprietary information, we require our employees, consultants and some collaborators to execute confidentiality and invention assignment agreements upon commencement of a relationship with us.
 These agreements may not provide meaningful protection for our trade secrets, confidential information or inventions in the event of unauthorized use or disclosure of such information, and adequate remedies may not exist in the event of such unauthorized use or disclosure.

 We depend on a key employee in a competitive market for skilled personnel.
 We are highly dependent on Dr. Dennis Hruby, our Chief Scientific Officer.
 We currently have an employment agreement which expires on December 31, 2005 with Dr. Hruby who we consider to be a "key employee."
 The loss of his services prior to the termination of his employment agreement would have a material adverse effect on our business.
 We do not maintain a key person life insurance policy on the life of any employee.